-The use of medical gas cylinders in healthcare facilities is covered by the National Fire Protection Association (NFPA) standards (NFPA 99), the Occupational Safety and Health Administration (OSHA) standards (29 CFR 1910), and The Joint Commission Environment of Care Standard (EC.02.01.01 EP3).
+The use of medical gas cylinders in healthcare facilities is covered by the National Fire Protection Association (NFPA) standards (NFPA 99, 2012 edition), the Occupational Safety and Health Administration (OSHA) standards (29 CFR 1910), and The Joint Commission Environment of Care standards (EC.02.05.09 EP6, updated September 2017).
 During facility surveys, The Joint Commission or OSHA can cite hospitals or surgery centers for improperly handling medical gas cylinders.
 The recommendations below will help you handle compressed medical gas cylinders safely and stay in compliance with the standards.

 Segregate Full and Empty Cylinders